My second post in the series was called, prosaically enough, “

 I’ll give you guys a preview: Tomorrow, I’ll complete the research on New Jersey 2012, which will complete our 46th state.
 On Tuesday, I’ll send out updated national numbers back to 2000 on social media, which always generates interest and sharing.
 Also beginning on Tuesday, I’ll send out a few personal emails a day to past donors for the remaining days of the campaign.

-Finally, I’ve got a completed draft of the categories for Phase II of the project.
+categories for Phase II of the project.
 I’m still accepting comments and additions, so feel free to chime in.
-I know many of you are familiar with the current sheet, but for those who aren’t, this is the datathat’s been shared around the world.
+I know many of you are familiar with the current sheet, but for those who aren’t,

 D. Brian Burghart